Iowa Children's Choice Award

 Voting Process for Selecting Winner

-- Voting will be conducted on ballots produced by each attendance center.
+Voting will be conducted on ballots produced by each attendance center.
 Each participating school will send the results by web ballot unless another method is designated by the Iowa Children's Choice chair.
-There will be a voting template available created by the Goldfinch Award chair for those attendance centers who wish to use them.
-Students can then suggest titles for upcoming Goldfinch reading lists at this same time.
+There will be a voting template available created by the ICCA chair for those attendance centers who wish to use them.
+Students can then suggest titles for upcoming ICCA reading lists at this same time.

 Process for notification